rnegron/smash-tourney/README.md

 smash-versus-tourney
 ===================

-The Super Smash Bros.
-1v1 randomizer and announcer voice implementer!
+The Open Source Super Smash Bros.
+1v1 randomizer and announcer voice implementer (written in Python 3)!
 ## About

 A simple python script that, given a list of player names, outputs a random pairing of them (representing two players who will fight) and creates .wav files for each pairing.
 The .wav file contains a text-to-speech reading of the first player's name, followed by the classic "VERSUS" line, and ends with the second player's name.

 smash-versus-tourney expects a `versus.wav` file in the same folder as `smash_tourney.py`.
 Previously, I had included the file in this repository, but I'm not quite sure I'm allowed to do that.
 Instead, I'll link to [The Sounds Resource](http://www.sounds-resource.com/3ds/supersmashbrosfornintendo3ds/sound/3535/), where you can find the announcer voice samples (in this case, Xander Mobus from Smash 4).
-Make sure it's called `versus.wav`!
+Make sure the sound file is called `versus.wav`!

 ## How to use